Nicolas-Reyland/Chaikin3D/README.md

 # TODO

- * Fix issue where plotly would just freeze the program (Windows only & might be a plotly issue ?)
+- [ ] Fix issue where plotly would just freeze the program (Windows only & might be a plotly issue ?)
- * Add example pics after every example line in README (e.g. ```-e``` option examples)
- * Better memory optimization (should come with C/C++ FFI implementation)
+- [x] Load wavefront .obj files
- * Save result to .obj file (keeping original textures ??)
+- [ ] Save resulting polyhedron to .obj file (keeping original textures ?)
+- [x] Progress verbosity
+- [x] Code documentation (majority done)
+- [x] Get rid of the matrix module (now included in project)
- * Finish animation plot
+- [ ] Finish animation plot
- * Optimization of the Chaikin3D algorithm
+- [ ] Optimization of the Chaikin3D algorithm
+     - [ ] port the still native-python parts of the calculations to numpy
-     - maybe parallelism ?
+     - [ ] threading and parallelism
-     - FFI with C++ or C (much more likely to happen than parallelism + much faster)
- * Fix issue of python crashing (no errors, just crashing) when trying to apply chaikin3D on a large number of nodes & connections
+- [ ] Fix the issues that show up when applying the algorithm on A LOT of nodes.
+- [x] Ability to rotate y/z axes when loading a .obj file
- * Change scale when plotting (e.g. data/cat.obj)
+- [ ] Ability to scale up/down a single axis when plotting (e.g. data/cat.obj)

 # Note

 If you have any issues using this project or need any help, please feel free to tell me [on github](https://github.com/Nicolas-Reyland/Chaikin3D/issues) !

 If you want to help me developping this project, please tell me too !

 *Author: Nicolas Reyland*